masterofobzene/UserScriptRepo/INFOS/ImageFap_Gallery_Board.md

 1.2:  Major overhaul, save the last page loaded (save sessions), load them, stop load/resume, fixed duplicate galleries loaded.

+1.3: Added a "copy gallery link" button for each gallery for downloading using gallery-dl or any other downloader.

+1.4: fixed a major bug that only loaded the first page of each gallery instead of the full gallery.

 ### WHY?:
 ---------------